CookEat help

 My account

 Tap the profile icon in the top-right corner to manage your account.
-From there you can update your details, review your preferences, and manage your saved recipes.
+From there you can update your details, review your preferences, manage saved recipes, and start or confirm a Premium trial.

 Sign in / Sign up